selwynpolit/d9book/book/dtt.md

 In the output: \....S.., periods mean success, S means skipped, I means incomplete, E means error.
 :::

 You can choose to skip(S) or ignore incomplete (I) tests during development.
 This is done to speed up test runs or if you are mid-development and want to only run specific tests.
-Also these can be conditional such as when you only want a certain test to run if a condition is met e.g. a driver is present.
+Also, these can be conditional such as when you only want a certain test to run if a condition is met e.g. a driver is present.

 You can use `markTestIncomplete(string $message)` or `markTestSkipped( string $message)` to cause certain tests not to run.
 The `$message` will be displayed when the test is skipped.